CIIC-C-T-Polytechnic-of-Leiria/InPainTor/README.md

 ---

-InPainTor is a cutting-edge deep learning model designed for context-aware segmentation and inpainting in real-time.
-It excels at recognizing objects and performing inpainting on specific objects while preserving the surrounding context.
+**InPainTor**🎨 is a deep learning model designed for context-aware segmentation and inpainting in real-time.
+It recognizes objects of interest and performs inpainting on specific classes while preserving the surrounding context.

 ![Training](assets/training_gif.gif)